 11 Essentials for Your Rental Home Binder

-Hey landlords, military renters love when they walk into a well-kept home with an organized rental binder in plain sight.
-To them, it indicates you’re invested in the property and securing a positive relationship for the lease term.
+Landlords, did you know military renters love when they walk into a well-kept home with an organized rental binder in plain sight?
+It indicates that you’re invested in the property and are securing a positive relationship with them for the lease term.

-If you haven’t started a binder yet, it can be as simple as a folder or as elaborate as a colorful Etsy shop purchase, complete with three rings, pockets, and plastic sleeve protectors.
-What’s important is the information tucked inside.
+If you haven’t started a binder yet, it can be as simple as a file folder or as elaborate as a colorful Etsy shop purchase, complete with three rings, pockets, and plastic sleeve protectors.
+Or, if you prefer, search for an app that allows you to upload the necessary documents.
+What’s important is the information found inside.

-If you add these 11 essentials, you’ll lessen your renters’ worries and save a lot of back-and-forth communication time because you’ve tucked the answers in a neatly arranged binder.
+If you add these 11 essentials, you’ll alleviate your renters’ worries and help yourself with property upkeep on your rental, as well as save a significant amount of time on back-and-forth communication, as you’ve already compiled the answers in a neatly organized binder.

-Sometimes it’s challenging to find a military landlord in an emergency, especially if they’re an active-duty servicemember who doesn’t have their cell accessible all day.
+Sometimes it’s challenging to find a military landlord in an emergency, especially if they’re an active duty service member who doesn’t have their phone accessible all day.
 If you have a preference for how tenants should communicate with you for maintenance requests, let them know.
-Leave your tenants multiple ways to find you.

 - Cell number